Men Accountable for Sexual Exploitation

 - The total cost to attend MASE is $750 (payable by money order only) and proceeds will fund victim services for survivors of sexual violence and exploitation served at CMSAC.

-“You never hear about what really happens… the abuse etc. I was impacted by how the women feel about their side of the story it’s horrible” -NBI participant
+“You never hear about what really happens… the abuse etc. I was impacted by how the women feel about their side of the story it’s horrible” -MASE participant

-“I was unaware of the impact totality overall… it showed me the larger picture.” -NBI participant
+“I was unaware of the impact totality overall… it showed me the larger picture.” -MASE participant

 To the women he exploited: “I would like to say I never meant to hurt you.
 I understand I have caused you pain.
 I will stand up for you from here on.” -MASE participant